DHI-GRAS/worldwater-toolbox/README.md

 You can check results in your directory or on the Open Editor: https://editor.openeo.org Should you have any questions, require assistance, or wish to provide feedback, please don't hesitate to reach out to us.

+More information will be soon find on openEO Cookbook {insert link}

 If you find this repository useful in your research, please consider citing the following papers.
 Thank you.
 - Druce, D.; Tong, X.; Lei, X.; Guo, T.; Kittel, C.M.M.; Grogan, K.; Tottrup, C. An Optical and SAR Based Fusion Approach for Mapping Surface Water Dynamics over Mainland China.
 Remote Sens.
 2021, 13, 1663. https://doi.org/10.3390/rs13091663